arhelmus/akka-http-rest/README.md

 **Universal packager**
 To package application as a universal app, use: `sbt universal:packageBin`.
-Application jar will be generated in `/target/scala-2.12/` folder.
+Application zip archive will be generated in `/target/universal/` folder.

 **Docker packager**
 To package application as docker image, use `sbt docker:publishLocal`.